Juanjdurillo/intro_unix/README.md

 # Variables
 * Bash allows declaring variables

-* A variable consist of any number of letters, digits or underscores
+* A variable consists of any number of letters, digits or underscores
 	* case sensitive
 	* cannot start with a digit